bceverly/sysmanage/FEATURES-TODO.md

     run reports and then turn them into
     PDF files.

-41. We need a password reset capability that uses email.
-We should confirm the user's initial email via an email mechanism that won't allow them to do anything until they have clicked a link in an email we have sent them.
-This should also be used any time they update the email address we have on file.
+~~41.
+We need a password reset capability
+    that uses email.
+We should confirm
+    the user's initial email via an
+    email mechanism that won't allow them
+    to do anything until they have
+    clicked a link in an email we have sent them.
+This should also be
+    used any time they update the
+    email address we have on file.~~

 42. We need a MFA mechanism using an authenticator app on someone's